 The remuneration of the Group Executive Committee members is reviewed annually and is based on the Sampo Group Remuneration Principles.
-The remuneration includes fixed salary, fringe benefits and a defined contribution or a defined benefit pension contract, and may also include payments from short-term incentive programs and long-term incentive schemes.
+The remuneration includes fixed salary, fringe benefits and a supplementary defined contribution or defined benefit pension contract and may also include payments from short-term incentive programs and long-term incentive schemes.

 The Sampo Group companies' Boards of Directors decide on one-year company-specific short-term incentive programs separately each year and on cash payouts from the programs in the following year.
 The Group Executive Committee members participate in one-year company-specific short-term incentive programs, where the payout is triggered by the operative result of each division and the outcome is determined on the basis of the Sampo Group result, individual performance, and where applicable, the business area or division result.
 The maximum amount that can be paid to the Group Executive Committee members from the programs corresponds to nine months' fixed salary.
 Part of the payout shall be deferred for at least three years as required in the regulatory framework applicable to each Sampo Group company.

 The Board of Directors decides on multiannual long-term incentive schemes and on cash payouts from the schemes.
 The Group Executive Committee members participate in the long-term incentive schemes 2017:1 and 2020:1 for Sampo Group's key employees, where the outcome is determined on the basis of Sampo's share price development over a period of three to five years starting from the issue of the schemes.
 The payout is divided into three annual instalments of 30 per cent, 35 per cent, and 35 per cent respectively.
 The Group Executive Committee members have been allocated 889,000 incentive units in the 2017:1 scheme and 1,280,000 units in the 2020:1 scheme.